 If you're looking for an interesting tree that can tolerate a wide range of growing conditions in the landscape, consider growing yourself a pea tree.
-What is a pea tree you ask?
+What is a pea tree, you ask?
 Keep reading for more information about pea trees.

 About Pea Trees

 A member of the pea family (Fabaceae), the Siberian pea tree, Caragana arborescens, is a deciduous shrub or small tree native to Siberia and Manchuria.
-Introduced into the United States, the Siberian pea tree, otherwise known as Caragana pea tree, attains heights of between 10 to 15 feet (3-4.5 m.) tall, some up to 20 feet tall.
-It is composed of alternate 3- to 5-inch (7.5-12.5 cm.) long leaves made up of 8-12 oval leaflets with yellow snapdragon shaped blooms appearing in early spring and forming pods in late June or early July.
+Introduced into the United States, the Siberian pea tree, otherwise known as Caragana pea tree, attains heights of between 10 to 15 feet (3-4.5 m.) tall, some up to 20 feet (6 m.) tall.
+It is composed of alternate 3- to 5-inch (7.5-12.5 cm.) long leaves made up of eight to 12 oval leaflets with yellow snapdragon-shaped blooms appearing in early spring and forming pods in late June or early July.
 Seeds are spread as the ripening pods burst with a resounding pop.
 The Siberian pea tree has been used medicinally while some ethnic groups eat the young pods, use the bark for fiber, and render an azure-colored dye from its leaves.
 During WWII, Siberian peasants supposedly overwintered their poultry flocks by feeding them the seeds of Caragana pea trees, which wildlife enjoy as well.
 The erect to almost weeping habit of the pea tree lends itself well to planting Caragana as windbreaks, in borders, screen plantings, and as flowering hedges.

 How to Grow a Pea Tree